Azure/azure-iot-sdks/doc/tested_configurations.md

 ## Node.js libraries
-The [Microsoft Azure IoT Device SDK for Node.js](node/device/readme.md) has been tested on the following configurations:
+The [Microsoft Azure IoT device SDK for Node.js](node/device/readme.md) has been tested on the following configurations:

 |Runtime| Version|Protocols|